Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 ### Code of Conduct

-As the instructor for this course, I am committed to making participation in this course a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, or religion.
+As participants in this course we are committed to making participation a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, or religion.
 Examples of unacceptable behavior by participants in this course include the use of sexual language or imagery, derogatory comments or personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.

 As the instructor I have the right and responsibility to point out and stop behavior that is not aligned to this Code of Conduct.
 Participants who do not follow the Code of Conduct may be reprimanded for such behavior.
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the instructor.